prex-aliya/rustycheckers/README.md

 and you can actually play.

 You can move you pieces by giving the continents of the piece you want to move and where you want it to move to.
+For example:

+        RED >>> 3 3 4 4

+This moves the piece at 3 c to 4 d.

+Now the there's the keyword die, which will kill a singular piece of the opposing sides team.

 And if you want to quit just type